gioblu/PJON/documentation/configuration.md

      20 bytes - packet overhead (5-35 bytes depending on configuration) */
 ```

-### Data link configuration
+### Strategy configuration
 PJON is instantiated passing a [strategy](/src/strategies/README.md) template parameter:
 ```cpp
   PJON<SoftwareBitBang> bus;
 ```
-In the example above the PJON object is instantiated passing [SoftwareBitBang](/src/strategies/SoftwareBitBang/README.md) strategy.
-Strategies are classes abstracting the data link layer, making PJON easy to be used on different media.
+In the example above the PJON object is instantiated passing the [SoftwareBitBang](/src/strategies/SoftwareBitBang/README.md) strategy.
+Strategies are classes that abstract the physical transmission of data.
 It is possible to instantiate more than one PJON object using different strategies in the same program:
 ```cpp
   PJON<SoftwareBitBang> wiredBus;
   PJON<EthernetTCP>     tcpBus;